lkoepsel/rasp-mDNS/README.md

 # Raspberry Pi Startup Solution

 ## Description
-A possible solution for identifying newly programmed Raspberry Pi's on the network.
-In a large network situation (ex: community college), the wireless network might have two issues:
+A possible solution for identifying newly programmed *Raspberry Pi*'s on the network.
+In a large network situation (*ex: community college*), the wireless network might have two issues:

-1. The network is quite large, making it difficult to readily identify a Raspberry Pi which has recently joined the network
+1. The network is quite large, making it difficult to readily identify a *Raspberry Pi* which has recently joined the network
-2. The wireless network might run sans password, which previously wasn't easily handled by the Raspberry Pi Imager software.
+2. The wireless network might run sans password, which previously wasn't easily handled by the *Raspberry Pi Imager* software.

-This solution uses version 1.8.3 or later of the Raspberry Pi Imager application to create an image which allows for a blank password to the wireless network.
+This solution uses version *1.8.3* or later of the *Raspberry Pi Imager* application to create an image which allows for a blank password to the wireless network.
 And it assigns a unique host name to make it easily identifiable, once it connects to the network.

 ## Solution
 The solution consists of two steps:

-1. Attempt to connect on startup using the *Bonjour* service.
-This uses the existing solution of [*Raspberry Pi Bonjour*]() to connect with the Pi.
+1. Attempt to connect on startup using the *multicast DNS* service.
+This uses the existing solution of [*Raspberry Pi avahi/zeroconfig/Bonjour*](https://www.raspberrypi.com/documentation/computers/remote-access.html#resolving-raspberrypi-local-with-mdns) to connect with the Pi.
 It can work quite well and is the best solution.
 However, it doesn't always work.
 And when it doesn't there needs to be a remediation step.
 2. The remediation is to use a local ethernet connection (or sometimes serial) to put a startup application on the Pi, such that it pings a local server with its host name and IP address.

-## Steps
+## Steps to Manually Ping a Server from the boot of a Raspberry Pi
 ### 1. Python hello.py service (on Raspberry Pi)
 This will ping a **known** server by *IP address* and report **its** host name and IP address.
 #### Installation